vippsas/vipps-login-api/vipps-login-api-faq.md

 ---
 END_METADATA -->

-# Login API Frequently Asked Questions (FAQs)
+# Login API Frequently Asked Questions

-Here are the Login API FAQs.
+Here are the Login API Frequently Asked Questions (FAQs).
 See the [Vipps Login API](api-guide/README.md) for all the technical details.

 For more common Vipps questions, see: